 The Stradivarius of the Clarinet World

-Maksim Shtrykov plays on a remarkable set of boxwood (Buxus sempervirens) clarinets (Bb, A, and Basset clarinet) which were handmade by Jochen Seggelke, the head artisan and one of the founders of the German clarinet manufacturing company Schwenk & Seggelke*.
-When he first got to play his new clarinets in 2020, the sound of the instruments amazed him with their projection and richness of colors so much that he has lovingly nicknamed his set “My Stradivarii”.
+Maksim Shtrykov performs on a remarkable set of boxwood clarinets (Bb, A, and basset clarinet) handcrafted by Jochen Seggelke—head artisan and co‑founder of the German workshop Schwenk & Seggelke.* When Maksim first played these instruments in 2020, their projection, warmth, and extraordinary palette of colors left such a deep impression that he affectionately began calling them “My Stradivarii.”

 *Since January 2021, the company has continued to operate as Seggelke Klarinetten.